 The Importance of Sensory Play for Child Development

-Let’s give your kids a boost and help them have a good time while they learn some essential life lessons.
+Let’s boost your kids and help them have a good time while learning some essential life lessons.

 “Children who play more are more self-regulated, cooperative, considerate, friendly, and socially competent.
 They display more appropriate social behaviors, coping skills, and experience greater peer acceptance.”Child-encyclopedia.com